cog

 4: Enter Dev Mode.

-6: Open Crosh (Ctrl+Alt+T) & run the commands “sudo -i” & “bash <(curl -SLk https://github.com/MercuryWorkshop/fakemurk/releases/latest/download/fakemurk.sh)”.
+5: Go to chrome-untrusted://crosh & run the commands "shell", “sudo -i”, & “bash <(curl -SLk https://github.com/MercuryWorkshop/fakemurk/releases/latest/download/fakemurk.sh)”.
 Follow everything it says.
 If you get an error about a filesystem being readonly, run “fsck -f $(rootdev)” & reboot.

-7: Enter Devmode with Ctrl+D, then press Refresh+Power & then press space on the OS verification screen.
+If you get stuck on the enrollment screen, enter Dev Mode with Ctrl+D, then press Refresh+Power & then space on the OS Verification screen.
 You will be on a “Chrome OS is missing or damaged” screen.
-Press Esc+Refresh+Power then Ctrl+D & enter.
-When you get back to the OS verification screen, press Ctrl+D to boot.
+Enter Dev Mode & when you get back to the OS verification screen press Ctrl+D to boot.

 Don't use the sign out button as it will freeze your computer.
 Use Power+Refresh or Reboot in Crosh instead.